omidfarhang/omid.dev/content/posts/2010-02-05-new-facebook-home-page-important-new-privacy-setting.en.md

 All Facebook has raised some privacy concerns regarding the dashboard's output.

-Do you really want all of your &#8220;friends&#8221; to know what applications you've been running?
+Do you really want all of your “friends” to know what applications you've been running?

 You don't?